Ola appoints Rakesh Bhardwaj as Group CIO

-New Delhi, May 19 (IANS) Ride-hailing major Ola on Wednesday announced the appointment of Rakesh Bhardwaj as Group Chief Information Officer (CIO).
+New Delhi: Ride-hailing major Ola on Wednesday announced the appointment of Rakesh Bhardwaj as Group Chief Information Officer (CIO).

 In this role, Rakesh will provide strategic direction to the group's IT initiatives covering information systems, tools, security, IT infrastructure and assets across Ola's global operations and businesses.